benchmarko/CPCBasicTS/README.md

 ## Programming hints

-- CPCBasic is BASIC with "wrap factor".
+- CPCBasicTS is BASIC with "wrap factor".
 However, do not use busy waiting.
 Put in *FRAME* or *CALL &BD19* commands.
   - An example on how to insert a delay of one second:
   `t!=TIME+300:WHILE TIME<t!:CALL &BD19:WEND`
   - There is a special feature when using the *INKEY$* function: If it returns no key more than once during a frame, a *FRAME* or *CALL &BD19* is implicitely called.